Claire Graydon - Forensics

 The paper, titled 'Line Direction Determination of Ballpoint Pen Ink Writing', was published in the June 2015 issue of the Journal of the American Society of Questioned Document Examiners.
 While FDS has already afforded me many great opportunities and experiences, this has gone down as a major highlight in my journey so far.

 I relish the fact that even in a specialised field of forensic science such as document examination, the variety and scope of work is endless and there will never be a point where learning and discovery will cease.
-I think that is safe to say that I would not be on this exciting career path without the accessibility and affordability of the study programs offered by CIT.
-Additionally, many of the connections I made with students, lecturers and affiliates of the CIT programs have proven to be valuable and pivotal professional contacts as I move forward with continued study and my career.
+I think that is safe to say that I would not be on this exciting career path without the accessibility and affordability of the study courses offered by CIT.
+Additionally, many of the connections I made with students, lecturers and affiliates of the CIT courses have proven to be valuable and pivotal professional contacts as I move forward with continued study and my career.